 And while the team of SNP MPs have been exposing this damaging and dangerous Bill, Labour have again dodged responsibility by abstaining on key amendments to protect Scotland’s Parliament.

-The Scottish Parliament is highly likely to reject this Bill when it comes to a vote, while the Scottish Tories continue peddling false claims and cheerleading Boris Johnson’s power grab.
+The Scottish Parliament has rejected the Bill in an overwhelming vote, while the Scottish Tories continue peddling false claims and cheerleading Boris Johnson’s power grab.

 It’s clearer than ever that even when the very foundations of Scotland’s democracy are on the line, the Scottish Tories will always put Boris Johnson’s interests first.